 Most emergency rooms don’t have a dentist on staff to deal with specific oral health concerns.
 The best they may be able to do is prescribe antibiotics or pain medication.
 Dr. Kellner can actually get to the bottom of your discomfort and effectively treat it.

 Will My Tooth Have to Be Removed?

-If you’re suffering through an intense toothache, you might be under the impression that the best way to alleviate the pain is to pull the tooth.
+If you’re suffering from an intense toothache, you might be under the impression that the best way to alleviate the pain is to pull the tooth.
 However, tooth extractions are typically only done after we have exhausted all other treatment options.
 This is because missing teeth come with a whole host of oral health problems, like jawbone deterioration that increases your risk of further tooth loss.
 Not to mention, missing teeth can be costly to replace.
 For this reason, we will try to save your tooth at all costs.
 If we are unable to do so, we will make sure the extraction process is smooth sailing for you.

 Do I Still Need Treatment If My Toothache Goes Away?

 At first, you might be relieved if your tooth pain subsides on its own.
 However, if your toothache was due to an infection, your problem is far from over.
 It typically means the decay has spread to the center of the tooth and infected the nerve, damaging it to the point where it no longer sends pain signals to the brain.
 We will try to save your tooth with root canal therapy, but if that proves unsuccessful, we may need to extract the tooth altogether.